ScribesZone/ScribesTools/docs/schemaspy/index.rst

 =========

 SchemaSpy_ is a simple reverse engineering tool that takes a SQL database and generate diagrams of the database schema.
-As this is a java program, it runs on all platforms.
+This is a java program; it runs on all platforms.

 Features